ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agent_context.md

 ### **What's the difference between `ScSet` and `ScStructure`?**

 `ScSet` is a class that represents sc-set.
 It is an entity that links one or more entities into a whole. `ScStructure` is a class represents sc-structure.
 It is a set of sc-elements, which includes sc-connections or sc-structures linking these sc-elements.
 Removal of one of sc-elements of the sc-structure may lead to violation of the integrity of this sc-structure. `ScSet` and `ScStructure`  do not differ functionally. `ScStructure` is a stricter representation of sc-set.

+### **How can I wait for an event indefinitely?**

+You can't wait indefinitely for an event, there is always a maximum waiting time after which you stop waiting.